-How to file an appeal for penalty abatement
+How to file an appeal for an IRS penalty abatement

 Tax penalties are a very large reality when dealing with the IRS, it was estimated that as of 2005, the penalties were around $16 billion dollars and the amount is climbing yearly.
 The IRS does whatever is necessary to collect on back taxes, so if you can’t pay then you need to request your tax attorney to request penalty abatement.
 This may be your only chance to work out your tax problems once and for all.